UWRealityLab/vrcapstone19sp-team2/docs/README.md

 ## Introduction
 For the final project of this course, we are planing to work on creating an escape room VR game.
 It will be a single player game in which the player is confined in a limited game space filled with interactable game components.

 Just like a typical escape room experience, in this confined game space, which probably will be an office, a living room, etc., player will be able to interact with all sorts of furnitures and electronics to find clues, solve puzzles and eventually get out of the room.
-But what special in this game is that we will fully utilize the power of VR to really give the player an immerse gaming experience like they are playing an escape room in the real life, and even better with the environment we will be able to create freely with Unity.
+But what special in this game is that we will fully utilize the power of VR to really give the player an immerse gaming experience like they are playing an escape room in the real life; actually even better with the environment we will be able to create freely with Unity.

 For the gameplay, on top of the ordinary "search and find", we plan to have (at least) three core puzzles that distinguishes our game from the other game.
 They are illustrated in more details below.

 ## Story line, Narrative
-(Make A Story)
+Detective Johnson is tracing a mysterious death of an old millionaire.
+That was a rainy day, and he was in one of the millionair's chalet alone trying to find anything related to the mysterious death.

+The rain went larger and larger and Johnson finally fell asleep on the sofa.
+When he woke up, he found himself in a dark room...

 ## Components
 ### Environment